Distribution of the Scaled Condition Number of Single-spiked Complex Wishart Matrices: Asymptotic Characterization of

-Since the above limiting p.d.f. is independent of $\eta$, we can expect it to concide with the limiting p.d.f. corresponding to $\eta=0$ case given in \cite[Eq.
+Finally, following the developments in \cite{ref:prathapJMVA}, we obtain (\ref{asy pdf theo}) which concludes the proof. } \end{IEEEproof} The above limiting p.d.f. is significantly less complicated than that of the analytical expression which can be obtained by taking the derivative of the limiting c.d.f. given in (\ref{eq dem asym}).
+It is noteworthy that exactly the same limiting c.d.f. has been obtained in \cite{ref:prathapJMVA} when $\mathbf{X}$ is distributed as uncorrelated complex Gaussian with rank-one mean and in \cite{ref:akemann} for $\mathbf{X}$ having independent complex standard normal entries.
+Since the above limiting p.d.f. is independent of $\eta$, we can expect it to coincide with the limiting p.d.f. corresponding to $\eta=0$ case given in \cite[Eq.
 4.1]{ref:prathapSIAM}.
 Although the two expressions look different, a sanity check reveals that they are two different representations of the same analytical expression.

 Figure \ref{fig_asymp} compares the analytical asymptotic c.d.f. given by Corollary \ref{cor asy cdf} with the simulated data points.
 This figure further highlights the advantage of the asymptotic formula since it compares favourably with finite $n$ results.
 Moreover, Fig. \ref{fig_asymp_pdf} depicts the comparison between the theoretical limiting p.d.f. expression given by (\ref{asy pdf theo}) and corresponding simulation results.
 Both figures reveal the accuracy of our limiting expressions, particularly at the tail of the p.d.f. even for finite values of $n$.